 Credit Hours: 1.5 Type of Credit: 1 Lecture/0.5 Lab Clock Hours: 30 Hrs.
-Prerequisite: CM 547.1 Co-requisite: N/A

 This course covers a more in-depth focus on the examination, evaluation, and treatment of orthopedic disorders.
 Please see the description of OM 547.1 for more information as this course is a continuation of material covered in the previous series.